amedeos/amedeos.github.io/_drafts/2023-01-19-Using-ebpf-on-OpenShift-quick-and-dirty-way.md

 localhost/bpf-ocp                                                        8.6-4.18.0-372.26.1.el8_6.x86_64  30712fe599dd  About a minute ago  1.54 GB
 ```

-### Save image as a tar file
+### Save the image as a tar file
-Save the just created bpf-ocp image as tar file:
+Save the just created bpf-ocp image as a tar file:
 ```bash
 $ podman save --quiet --format docker-archive \
     -o bpf-ocp-8.${RHEL8MINOR}-${KERNELVERSION}.tar \